 - 1. The Office of Child Protection provides orientation to the Program to all new Abbey personnel at the time of hire.
-The Seminary provides orientation to the Program to all new seminarians at the time of admittance.
+The Office of Child Protection offers Safe Environment training for new students in the fall and again in January.
 New Personnel and seminarians are required to sign a knowledge and compliance statement. - 2.
 The Office of Child protection provides presentations on the Program to all Abbey personnel and seminarians every three years; each is required to sign a knowledge and compliance statement. - 3.
 The Program is available on the Mount Angel Abbey website (www.mountangelabbey.org) and through the Office of Child Protection. - 4.
 It is the competence of the Office of Child Protection to provide and disseminate information, including policies and procedures for reporting child abuse by Abbey personnel, throughout the hilltop and in parishes and chaplaincies served by Abbey personnel. - 5.
 Collaboration is fostered with community groups, law enforcement agencies, and social services in the ongoing process of education and implementation of the Program.

-B. COMPLIANCE
+B. Compliance